JonThomas/Azure-AZ-500-Study-Guide/4-Secure data and applications/11-Configure access control for storage accounts.md

    * Private endpoint (use a private IP from an Azure VNet to access the key vault)
       * Must choose a storage type (see above) and a VNet

+## Access a storage account

+* Using the storage account keys: Will gain access to the whole account from any location, for as long as the keys are valid
+* Using Shared Access Signatures (SAS): Can configure fine grained access control

 [Return to Secure data and applications](README.md)

 [Return to Table of Contents](../README.md)